solidjs/solid/documentation/api.md

 Used to batch async updates deferring commit until all async processes are complete.

-### `assignProps(target, ...sources): target`
+### `mergeProps(...sources): target`

-A reactive object `assign` method.
+A reactive object `merge` method.
 Useful for setting default props for components in case caller doesn't provide them.
 Or cloning the props object including reactive properties.

 ### `splitProps(props, ...keyArrays): [...splitProps]`